How To Recycle 3D Printer Filament

 There are also environmental concerns to think about.
 Recycling is something we are all taught to do from a young age.
 Diligent recycling habits reduce the pollution caused by waste materials entering the environment after we are done with them.

 Clearly 3D printing produces a lot of waste plastic.
-Considering that plastic is perhaps the number one waste material that negatively impacts our environment, learning how to recycle 3D printer filament and using recycled 3D printer filament for your projects can reduce the impact the 3D printer plastic has on the environment in general.
+Considering that plastic is perhaps the number one waste material that negatively impacts our environment, learning how to recycle 3D printer filament can reduce the impact the 3D printer plastic has on the environment in general.

 Step 1: Collect Plastic For Extrusion